 Did you know?

-You can leave small electrical items in a carrier bag next to your blue or grey recycling bin on collection day and we will pick them up.
+You can leave small electrical items, including batteries, in a carrier bag next to your blue or grey recycling bin on collection day and we will pick them up.

 What small electrical items can you recycle?

 - Irons, kettles, toasters and other small kitchen applicances

 - Mobile phones, remote controls, cameras and chargers